10000TB/10000TB.github.io/openSource.md

 <a href="https://github.com/docker/code-of-conduct/blob/master/code-of-conduct-ZH-Simple.md"><Strong>Docker Code of Conduct</Strong></a><br/>
 <span>I provided mandarin translation for Docker's official code-of-conduct.</span><br/>
 <a href="https://github.com/10000TB/10000TB.github.io"><Strong>10000TB.ORG</Strong></a><br/>
 This blog is fully hosted on github and is totally open-source.
-Every element on the site in available in the repo.
-Cheers!<br/>
+Every element on the site is available in the repo.
+Cheers!
 <br/>
 <br/>
 <Strong>Ongoing</Strong>